aniketptl/Aniket_Packer/README.md

 Added option for packing CWM/TWRP in XZ compression

 Version 1.2
-Added option for flashing kernel that you packed Fastboot must be installed
+Added option for flashing kernel that you packed, Fastboot must be installed